educational-resources-and-services/bibletags-widget/widgetAPI.md

 - Default: [domain of website utilizing the widget]
 - A unique identifier for the app.
 - Used with `userId` to uniquely identify a user.
+- This value will be displayed to the end user in login management.

 ```javascript
 userId: String